SYNYC/5_Project_Tweets_about_Tesla_Stock/MVP.md

 2. do more data cleaning on advertisement tweets to decrease the noises and redo the topic modeling to get clearer topics.

-3. do Kmeans clustering for topic-matrix df for topic purpose.
+3. do Kmeans clustering for topic-matrix df for topic purpose

 ## 2. Sentiment Analysis Score - Vader